webmajd/Frontend-Brain-AI/README.md

 <div dir="ltr" align="left">

 - **Stunning UI/UX:** A visually appealing design with modern gradients and layout.
-- **Component-Based Architecture:** Built with React, featuring reusable components for features, articles, CTAs, and more.
+- **Component-Based Architecture:** Built with tailwind, featuring reusable components for features, articles, CTAs, and more.
 - **Fully Responsive:** Ensures a seamless experience across all devices, from mobile phones to desktops.
 - **Clean Codebase:** Well-organized and commented code for developer-friendliness.
 - **CSS BEM Methodology:** Styles are written following the BEM (Block, Element, Modifier) convention for scalable and maintainable CSS.